mibs510/OpenALPR-Webhook/README.md

 - 👉 IPBan (fail2ban for Flask) with [IPAbuseDB.com](https://ipabusedb.com) integration
 - 👉 Webhook endpoint security

+# ❗ This project is still in pre-release.

 # 🐛 Known Bugs
+- Worker management needs reimplementation
+  - Currently working on this
 - Manually requeuing jobs fail
 - ~~Searching plates will only work if pagination position is on page 1~~
   - ~~This is a grid.js issue [#1314](https://github.com/grid-js/gridjs/issues/1314) [#1344](https://github.com/grid-js/gridjs/pull/1334) [#1311](https://github.com/grid-js/gridjs/issues/1311).~~